 Who we are

-Since 1990, the Canadian Journalism Foundation (CJF) has been working to preserve, provoke, and enhance excellence in journalism.
+Since 1990, The Canadian Journalism Foundation (CJF) has been working to preserve, provoke, and enhance excellence in journalism.
 The CJF has been dedicated to acting as a catalyst for open and honest dialogue – helping to improve relationships between and understanding of the media and the private and public organizations that are often the focus of media and public attention.
-It is a pivotal distinction that sets the Canadian Journalism Foundation apart.
+It is a pivotal distinction that sets The Canadian Journalism Foundation apart.

 The Canadian Journalism Foundation attracts presidents, CEOs and senior executives from Canada's leading institutions.
-CJF's Executive Committee and Board of Governors include high-level representatives from corporations, media organizations, academic institutions, professional associations, and some of Canada's leading charitable foundations.
+CJF's Executive Committee and Board of Directors include high-level representatives from corporations, media organizations, academic institutions, professional associations, and some of Canada's leading charitable foundations.
 CJF is built on the commitment of these inspired and influential individuals who lend their time and expertise to furthering CJF's mission.

 What we do

 The CJF recognizes outstanding achievement through one of the industry’s most prestigious annual awards programs.
 The Excellence in Journalism Award is the only one of its kind, presented to a news organization that embodies exemplary journalistic standards and practices with a resulting impact on the community it serves.
 The Lifetime Achievement Award recognizes an individual who has made an outstanding lifetime contribution to journalism in Canada.
 The CJF Tribute is presented to a media luminary or organization that has made a global impact through journalism.
 The awards program culminates at our annual CJF Awards, where prominent journalists, media executives, business and public sector leaders come together to celebrate excellence in journalism.